evildmp/vurt/articles/principles-documentation.rst

 across two dimensions: theory/practice and acquisition/application, and uses this to define an architectural map of distinct documentation types that stand in relation to each other.

-**Any piece of documentation belongs in a single correct place within the whole.**
+**Any given piece of documentation belongs in a single correct place within the whole.**

-Given any piece of documentation, it should be possible to determine its appropriate place within the structure and its relation to other documentation content.
+For any piece of documentation, it should be possible to determine its appropriate place within the structure and its relation to other documentation content.
 It should be possible to do this with confidence, using precisely the same logical principles that determine documentation architecture.